eturkes/iss-microglia/README.md

 <!---
-    This file is part of iss-scripts.
+    This file is part of iss-microglia.
     Copyright (C) 2020  Emir Turkes

     This program is free software: you can redistribute it and/or modify